Component shortcodes

 - Paragraph and code blocks are even easier

-{% endslottedComponent %}
+{% endisland %}

 🚨 Careful, this won't work as written!
-Paired shortcode content is processed as plain HTML, so markdown syntax won't work as expected 😢
+Paired shortcode content is processed as plain HTML, so markdown syntax won't work as expected.

 like so:

-{% slottedComponent 'FancyBackground.jsx|vue|svelte' %}
+{% island 'FancyBackground.jsx|vue|svelte' %}

 {% renderTemplate 'md' %}